CodeTaste: Can LLMs Generate Human-Level Code Refactorings?: Impact Statement

 \appsection[app:case-study]{Open Track Case Studies}

 In this section, we present case studies comparing agent outputs against the ground truth refactorings.
-For each case, we use an \ttt{claude-code} with \textsc{Opus 4.6} to assist us in parsing the generated patches obtained from \gptfivetwo and \claudesonnetfourfive, and their respective evaluation artifacts and help us compare them to the ground truth $X^{*}$.
+For each case, we use \ttt{claude-code} with \textsc{Opus 4.6} to assist us in parsing the generated patches obtained from \gptfivetwo{} and \claudesonnetfourfive{}, their respective evaluation artifacts, and comparing them to the ground truth $X^{*}$.
 We then manually review the resulting report, verify the claims, and present the following takeaways.
 The prompt used in this part can be found in \cref{prompt:judge-opus}.